 (Right: The cartouche displays two angels on either side of a shield adorned with stars and stripes.
 One angel holds a horn, proclaiming the news of a new nation and its capital, and the other holds a liberty pole, signifying the nation’s foundation in a struggle that symbolically had it roots in Boston 25 years earlier.)

 (Courtesy of Richard H. Brown Collection).

 The Leventhal Map Center in collaboration with the Boston Public Library will complement the exhibition with public programs and activities for a range of visitors.
-The Library will present a concurrent exhibition on the Colonial period from 1630 to the French and Indian War.

 Educational Programs for K-12 students will include interactive tours of the exhibition and curriculum materials, based on national standards for elementary, middle and high school students and will be available free for download on the Map Center’s website.
 A Gallery Guide will provide an overview of the exhibition’s themes and list all programs, including public outreach activities, a two-week teachers’ institute, Lowell Lecture Series with noted authors, and a two-day symposium intended for a more academic audience.

 The Map Center’s new central cartographic web portal of Revolutionary War era maps will be a resource that complements the exhibition by providing access to more than 2,000 significant digital images from collections in the Library of Congress, British Library, John Carter Brown Library, William L. Clements Library, American Antiquarian Society, Harvard Map Collection, Massachusetts Historical Society, Osher Map Library and others.